digitalrebar/digitalrebar/doc/development-guides/dev-systems/README.md

   * Crowbar relies on a few private networks - they can all be on the same NIC, bridges, or whatever.
 * Recommended: a local caching proxy server - we download a lot.

-# OK, let's get started setting up the development environemnt:
+# OK, let's get started setting up the development environment:

 ## Step 1: What's your platform?